 This is at a minimum.
 To maximize your chances of approval, get your score up to at least 620 at a minimum.

 The simple way to do this is to pay your bills on time every month and don’t use too much credit–30% is ideal.
 As per their website:

 “Borrowers on Upstart must have a minimum FICO or Vantage score of 620 as reported by a consumer reporting agency.
 Note, we do accept applicants with insufficient credit history to produce a FICO score.”

-This income can come from one or a number of sources, ranging from a full or part time job to disability, retirement or social security.
+This income can come from one or a number of sources, ranging from a full or part-time job to a disability, retirement, or social security.

 The higher your income, the better.

 Other factors exist.
 But to save you time we’ve only included only the most critical in this Upstart review.